 - Rub the brown rice between hands and rinse with the water several times (It’s called “momi arai” もみ洗い).

-Add water to cover the rice and let it soak for 6 to 12 hours (at least 6 hours!).
+- Add water to cover the rice and let it soak for 6 to 12 hours (at least 6 hours).
+Soak extra time during winter months.

 - Drain and shake off the water completely.